Integrative-Transcriptomics/TSSpredator2.0-rtd/docs/source/start.rst

 	:width: 400
 	:align: center

-	Screenshot of the exception message if IDs could not be matched.
+	Figure 1: Screenshot of the exception message if IDs could not be matched.
 TSSpredator will stop TSS prediction.

 If an annotation file is missing, prediction of TSS is still done without classification.